functorcode/fb-bot-framework-python/README.md

 `fb_bot_framework-python` is easy to integrate facebook messenger bot framework for python.
 You can use it with AWS Lambda, flask ,django etc.

 ## Features
-* Easy to integrate with AWS Lambd, flask ,django etc..
+* Easy to integrate with AWS Lambda, flask ,django etc..
 * Supports NLP
 * Supports quick replies, postback, text message,actions (typing_on,typing_off,mark_seen)